nickyiliwang0000/h/react-and-firebase/reusable-components.md

 This is what's known as a _complex_ or _stateful_ component.
 In our applications, we'll often have most of the information about our program in the App's state.

-Higher order components are usually complex, but what about smaller, lower ones?
-What if we need to render a bunch of components that only show the title of every movie we have in state?
-Those components don't need state, they don't need lifecycle methods - they just need to render the component and return some JSX.
+The applications that we will make will usually have one or two complex components that hold all the state, and a bunch of components that do presentational tasks like render the title and image of every movie we have in state.
+These presentational components don't need state, they don't need lifecycle methods - they only need to render the component and return some JSX.

 The opposite of a complex component is a _simple component_.
 Simple components **do not** have state or access to the React lifecycle methods.
 (You may also see them called _stateless components_ or _presentational components_.)